kartoza/InfrastructureMapper/presentations/3-culinaryfacilities.md

 ![bg left](../img/culinaryfacilities-results1.png)

-Isochrones showing location of culinary spots relative to travel time from the center.
+Isochrones show culinary spots that can be reached within 1 to 10 minutes from the starting point.

 ---